 Later on, as the various interviewers re-group to discuss each person, you hope your big idea sticks in their head.
 “I like Bob because he could turn this brand around.
 He has done it before.
 He gets results”.

-Lead everything with your 7-second personal brand pitch
+Lead with your 7-second personal brand statement

-Use your 30-minute pitch to fill out the examples on your LinkedIn profile and keep them at the tip of your tongue to be used as examples of your past, in how it lines up to deliver your personal brand idea.
+Use your 30-minute personal brand pitch to fill out the examples on your LinkedIn profile and keep them at the tip of your tongue to be used as examples of your past, in how it lines up to deliver your personal brand idea.

 Use your personal brand idea to establish consistency across every media choice you use